 Skip to Main Content

-Your comprehensive station for UCI's business research content and beyond!
+Your comprehensive station for UCI's business research content and beyond.

 Email this link:

-What's Open Access, and why does it matter?
+What is open access (OA), and why does it matter?

 The UC System has two OA Policies that cover you if you write scholarly research while you're employed at UC or a graduate student at UC.
 These policies mean that UC has the right to make your research openly available, via eScholarship (more on that below).